 Founded in 1964 as ‘Blue Ribbon Sports’ and taking the present name in 1971, Nike has become one of the most important sports equipment manufacturers in the world.
 According to Wikipedia, the company has made over $25.3 billion US/year in revenue since 2012.
 Needless to say, the success of the company created a huge industry of replicas in itself, where hundreds of questionable manufacturers are cashing in on Nike’s popularity.
 However, the real product will always stand out if you look at it carefully.

 Today we are going to look at a few of the popular Nike products and we will educate you on how to differentiate the authentic ones from the knock-offs.
 Let’s take a look, with the specification that we are not endorsing or represent any of the products featured in this article.
 We’re just trying to help you as a consumer.

 How to avoid:

-We’ll analyze four pair of shoes and the soccer jerseys.
-What are the differences between the authentic products versus replicas?
-There are a few for each – just keep in mind that not all the knock offs look the same as presented below, as some of them will have more or less similarities with the original products.
+We’ll analyze four pairs of shoes and the soccer jerseys.
+What are the differences between authentic products versus replicas?
+There are a few for each – just keep in mind that not all the knock-offs look the same as presented below, as some of them will have more or fewer similarities with the original products.